 After taking over in September of 2012, Decker led the Crimson to a 10-31 record in 2013, including a third-place finish in the Ivy League's Red Rolfe Division.
 The Crimson had three All-Ivy choices in Tanner Anderson, Mike Martin and Brandon Kregel.

-Decker, the 2008 ABCA National Coach of the Year, completed his 22nd season as head coach of the Trinity College (Conn.) baseball team in the spring of 2012.
-Trinity's all-time winningest coach, he owns a 529-231 (.696) record while winning five conference championships and advancing to nine NCAA Tournament appearances and winning one national championship.
+Decker, the 2008 ABCA National Coach of the Year, spent 22 season as head coach of the Trinity College (Conn.) baseball team before coming to Harvard.
+Trinity's all-time winningest coach, he owned a 529-231 (.696) record while winning five conference championships and advancing to nine NCAA Tournament appearances and winning one national title.

 He most recently served as head coach at the University of Hartford from 2005 to 2011, winning 82 games.
 Prior to Hartford, Calcaterra spent 11 seasons as the full-time assistant coach at Indiana University.

 At Hartford, he recruited nine players that would find their ways into the program's record books including Andy Drexel who played a record 208 games and had 59 doubles and 12 triples with the Hawks.